-The mechanisms of behavioral isolation work to ensure that species produce viable offspring and allow that species remain viable by reducing the amount of gene flow between closely related species.
-Different species exhibit different behaviors, and these behaviors put constraints on which organisms they can reproduce with.
+The mechanisms of behavioral isolation work to ensure that a species produces viable offspring and allow that species to remain viable by reducing the amount of gene flow between closely related species.
+Different species exhibit different behaviors, and these behaviors put constraints on with which organisms they can reproduce.
 These mechanisms form a core part of evolutionary theory and are necessary for the occurrence of speciation; i.e. the process by which a population diverges into a new species of organism.

 It is an obvious fact of biology that species reproduce.
 It is also an obvious fact that there are constraints on which species can reproduce with which species.
 One of these constraints on reproduction between species is the behavior of different species.

 “For the butterfly, mating and propagation involve the sacrifice of life, for the human being, the sacrifice of beauty.” — Johann Wolfgang von Goethe

 Mechanisms of Behavioral Isolation

 The different processes that prevent species from mating with each other are known generally as the mechanisms of reproductive isolation.
 The zoologist Ernst Mayr divided the mechanisms of reproductive isolation into two main categories: pre-zygotic and post-zygotic mechanisms.
 Pre-zygotic mechanisms act before the fertilization of a zygote while post-zygotic mechanisms act after the fertilization of the zygote.
 Pre-zygotic isolation mechanisms include the incompatibility of two species’ reproductive organs or differences in the mating cycles of two species.
 Post-zygotic mechanisms would include the non-viability of zygotes or the sterility of hybrid offspring.